 Simply connect screw terminal D11 using the input cable in the mounting kit.

 Just Make SURE you have the input correct on the laser driver.
-It will be the middle molex connection with the black dot on it and the smaller wire with the black molex connector.
+It will be the middle molex connection with the black dot or black connector on it and the smaller wire with the black molex connector.

 The laser extension wire will be the thick cable.
 Hook it up to here:

 You can use the sticky pads to hold down the laser driver near your controller or you can mount it using the screws.

 Plug in the power and the cable to the laser driver and you are ready to start.